Qlik-PE/Rapid-ML-Gateway/README.md

 # Licenses

-QRAG is published under MIT License Model which allows users to easily modify and share with your fellow Qlik Developers.
+RML is published under MIT License Model which allows users to easily modify and share with your fellow Developers.
 For anyone interested in license please take a look at MIT License [wiki](https://en.wikipedia.org/wiki/MIT_License)

 # Code of Conduct.

-We are large company at Qlik with diverse background and individuals.
 Qlik Partner Engineering will adopt.
 [Contributor Covenant Code of Conduct](https://github.com/Qlik-PE/Qlik-Rapid-API-Gateway/blob/master/CODE_OF_CONDUCT.md).
 Please act accordingly.

 # Example